 Double Asterisk In Crochet Pattern

-There are 5 different punctuations you can use to indicate stitch repeats.
-Here, you should follow the instructions in single asterisks (*) twice.
+The asterisk * means you need to repeat the instructions following the single asterisk as directed.
+For example, you may have a row that is *sc, dc;.
 Crochet patterns also incorporate abbreviations for specific actions and special stitches, including the use of a stitch pattern.

-For example, you may have a row that is *sc, dc;.
+The asterisk * means you need to repeat the instructions following the single asterisk as directed.
+For example, an asterisk (*) in a written crochet.
 All of these can be used in the same pattern, and while it might seem confusing at first,.
-For example, an asterisk (*) in a written crochet.

 More articles